PaulCoombes/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 * They're designed for Mac/Linux and I run Windows at work
 * They just don't match my exact personal taste/environment

-This guide is intended to be useful for anyone trying to get set up for data science in python on windows.
+This guide is intended to be useful for anyone trying to get set up for data science in python on Windows.
 I think most of the steps are fairly generic, and I'll make an effort to highlight the parts that are more opinionated.
-The sections below will go over the core software that will need to be installed, and some handy customizations.
+The sections below will go over the core software that will need to be installed and some handy customizations.

-*edit 2020-02-17* - I realized I wanted make as well, so I added a section on that.
+*edit 2020-02-17* - I realized I wanted ```make``` as well, so I added a section on that.
 Also made note of an issue with launching interactive python from git bash, as well as solutions.

 1. TOC
 {:toc}